Counter-Weight/Edge-of-the-Empire-Dice-Roller-Script/README.md

 A macOS command-line script written in Swift 3 which rolls the unconventional dice of Fantasy Flight's Star Wars tabletop role-playing game [*Star Wars: Edge of the Empire*](https://www.fantasyflightgames.com/en/products/star-wars-edge-of-the-empire/).

 ## Running the script
-1. Download the `Edge of the Empire Diceroll` file.
+1. Download the `Edge of the Empire Diceroll` file from the file-list above or from the releases tab.
 2. Run the script in Terminal or another macOS command-line by running the file as a command:
     -   `~/Path/To/File <dice arguments>`
     -   I went a step further for ease of use and added the command as an [alias in my bash profile](https://www.moncefbelyamani.com/create-aliases-in-bash-profile-to-assign-shortcuts-for-common-terminal-commands/), allowing me to run the command as easily as this: